tarankalra1/singhscorner-blog/_posts/2021-07-29-Setting-up-SAV-growth-model.md

 ****Taran summary notes****:
-For initial conditions: I don't know how one can get Ldetritus..all that initialized . some inputs are almost constnt in WFH so can assume no geospatial variation What inputs had REAL geospatial variation in initial file
+For initial conditions: I don't know how one can get all of the initial tracers.
+Some inputs are almost constant in WFH so can assume no geospatial variation Below are inputs that had REAL geospatial variation in initial file for WFH On the other hand none of these inputs were specified in the idealized case.
+So biology model works without all this too.

 6.LdetritusC   - Large fraction carbon detritus concentration 7.LdetritusN